NBC Nightly News

 The program is broadcast live over most NBC stations from 6:30 p.m. to 7:00 p.m.
 Eastern Time seven days a week; the "Western Edition" of the program occasionally features breaking news and/or updated information on news stories covered during the original telecast for Pacific Time Zone viewers, and some stations in that time zone carry it live at 3:30 p.m.
 PT to lead into their late afternoon local news blocks.
-Its current theme music, "The Mission" (which debuted in 1985) was composed by John Williams.
+Its current theme music, "The Mission", debuted in 1985 and was composed by John Williams.

 History

 John Chancellor and David Brinkley (1970–1982)

-NBC Nightly News replaced The Huntley–Brinkley Report in August 1970 upon Chet Huntley's retirement.
+NBC Nightly News replaced The Huntley–Brinkley Report on August 3, 1970 upon Chet Huntley's retirement.
 At first, David Brinkley, John Chancellor, and Frank McGee rotated duties as anchors.
 At least one, usually two, and very rarely all three anchored the program on a given night.
 Except for the few nights when one of the men solo anchored, each evening's program included one anchor based in New York City and one in Washington, D.C., as had been the case on the Huntley-Brinkley Report.
 Brinkley's appearances were always from Washington and McGee's were always from New York.
 Chancellor moved between those two cities depending on his partner for the evening.

-In addition to Brinkley as a holdover from the Huntley-Brinkley Report, McGee had earned praise for his anchoring or co-anchoring of space flights, and Chancellor had also earned praise as McGee's co-anchor for the space missions of Apollo 12 and Apollo 13.
+In addition to Brinkley as a holdover from the Huntley-Brinkley Report, McGee had received praise for his anchoring or co-anchoring of space flights, and Chancellor had also received praise as McGee's co-anchor for the space missions of Apollo 12 and Apollo 13.

-With network executives perceiving the instability of this arrangement as a factor in Nightly News losing audience share to the CBS Evening News, NBC discontinued the rotation arrangement, and McGee eventually took over for Hugh Downs as host of Today.
-Chancellor became the sole anchor of the program on August 9, 1971, with Brinkley providing a three-minute commentary segment, "David Brinkley's Journal," from Washington several times a week.
+With network executives perceiving the instability of this arrangement as a factor in Nightly News losing audience share to the CBS Evening News, NBC discontinued the rotation arrangement, and McGee eventually replaced Hugh Downs as host of Today.
+Chancellor became the sole anchor of the program on August 9, 1971, with Brinkley providing a three-minute commentary segment, "David Brinkley's Journal", from Washington several times a week.

-On June 7, 1976, NBC brought Brinkley back to the anchor desk and tried the dual-anchor approach once again.
+On June 7, 1976, Brinkley returned to the anchor desk and tried the dual-anchor approach once again.
 Initially, Chancellor and Brinkley both reported from New York City, however Brinkley would later return to Washington.
 Chancellor again became sole anchor of Nightly News on October 10, 1979, with Brinkley once again providing commentaries until he left NBC for ABC News in 1981, where he became host of that network's new Sunday morning interview show This Week.

 Despite the various changes, Chancellor was never able to break the grip that Walter Cronkite and the CBS Evening News had on the American news viewer, although Nightly News was sometimes a strong second place in the evening news ratings for most of the 1970s.
-After stepping down from the anchor desk on April 2, 1982, Chancellor remained on the program as an editorial commentator until his retirement in 1993.
+After resigning from the anchor desk on April 2, 1982, Chancellor remained on the program as an editorial commentator until his retirement in 1993.